-Our research stimulus included a TV concept featuring a man on the loo being confronted by a hidden 'Glasgow hard man' voice and persuaded (using some surprisingly colloquial Scots language) to take the test.
+To test our hypothesis, four routes were put into research.
+This included a TV concept featuring a man on the loo being confronted by a hidden 'Glasgow hard man' voice, to persuade the man on the loo (using some surprisingly colloquial Scots language) to take the test.